-Press Releases :: Press Pack - Women's careers and ICT
+Press Release :: Press Pack - Women's careers and ICT

 (08/03/2007) The proportion of women graduates in information and communications technology (ICT) in Europe is falling, especially compared to other regions of the world.
 To promote women's careers in ICT, the Commission presented on 8 March, International Women's Day, the video diaries of 6 young women who were given the chance to accompany a successful female engineer or technologist for a day.
 These show the promising career prospects that are possible for women in ICT.